Rikkefanoe/spatial-reasoning/README.md

   - vdmproj1 (early prototype source)
 >VDMJ
 - includes the folder: *anntationsRD* which is the actual source files containing the annotation '@VDMSpatial(...)', the z3 visitor and the z3 evaluation.
+The path for finding the actual source is: spatial-reasoning/VDMJ/annotationsRD/src/main/java/annotations/ast/
 - To use this project for further development the complete folder *annotationsRD* should be copied into the VDMJ source code where it can be compiled using 'mvn clean install' from within the folder.